Logo

 Interim dividend

-An interim dividend is a dividend payment made by a company to its shareholders during the financial year before the final accounts are prepared.
-It is usually paid out in the middle of the financial year based on the company's interim financial results.
-The purpose of an interim dividend is to distribute a portion of the profits earned by the company to its shareholders before the end of the financial year.
-The amount of an interim dividend is usually lower than that of a final dividend and is subject to the approval of the company's board of directors.
+An interim dividend is paid to the shareholders throughout a fiscal year and before the final accounts are prepared.
+It is usually distributed mid-fiscal year, on the basis of the company's interim financial results.
+The purpose of paying the interim dividend is to distribute the company's profit to shareholders before the end of the fiscal year.
+The rates for an interim dividend are usually lower than those for a final dividend, and it must be approved by the board of directors.

 Final dividend